 This novella will break you, but that’s okay.
 It’s absolutely worth it in order to experience this tale.
 Hightower’s writing is poignant and powerful.
 She is an extraordinary talent and I can’t wait to read more from her!

-Crossroads will release from Off Limits Press on August 10, 2020.
-Click here to pre-order the paperback directly from Off Limits or click the cover image above to pre-order the ebook version from Amazon.
+Crossroads released from Off Limits Press on August 10, 2020.
+Click here to order the paperback directly from Off Limits or click the cover image above to order the book from my bookshop.org affiliates page.

-It’s worth a mention that Crossroadsis the title launching the debut of Off Limits Press.
+It’s worth a mention that Crossroadswas the title launching the debut of Off Limits Press.
 Off Limits is a female-owned independent publisher focused on horror fiction.
-Support women in horror by pre-ordering this title straight from their site!
+Support women in horror by pre-ordering titles straight from their site!

 A supernatural novel of heavy metal and small town secrets by Brandon McNulty